rijvimahmud/xellypic/README.md

-this is my practice pad
+This is my practice pad.